t-ray/finances-csv-importer/README.md

 for typical banking transactions for personal accounts in the US.
 Feel free to play with other precisions.

+### Automatic Schema Generation
+If the `--init` switch is used, the import tool will automatically attempt to create the transactions table (or whatever table is specified by `--db_table`) and all appropriate indexes.

 ## CSV Files
 The importer can import rows from either a single file (using `--file`), or all csv files in a directory (using `--directory`).
 If importing a directory, the importer specifically filters for